English for Juneteenth, America's Newest Federal Holiday

 In the 1960s, women in America fought hard for liberation and rights equal to men.

-Liberation is from the same root word as "liberty," which you may recognize from New York City's famous Statue of Liberty.
+Liberation comes from the root word "liberty," which you may recognize from New York City's famous Statue of Liberty.

 Pilgrimage